Do you have a sofa in your living room that needs to be replaced but, it is comfortable and perfectly meets your needs?

 - Can you love without grief?

-I’ve put a lot of energy and thought into each post and podcast about loss, mourning, grief, and death.
-If you examine those you’ll understand my coexistence with grief.
-At times it is as peaceful as summer day.
+If you read or listen to my previous blog posts and podcasts you'll understand my coexistence with grief.
+At times grief is as peaceful as summer day.
 Other times a raging hail storm pelting my soul.
-Over time there is revel ever so teasingly unveiled of understanding and progress.
+Over time there is a reveal ever so teasingly unveiled of understanding and progress.
 More on that shortly, for now grief and love: hand and glove?

-In my post “The Space Between Memories Known and Unknown” my premiss was grief is a light to guide us to understanding of what was and what is.
-I wanted to put grief and memories driven by grief into perspective.
-There is the time before diagnosis, the time during treatment, and the time after death.
-These distinct bands of sediment revealed on the eroded side of my past and current life is a living history.
+In my post "Grief is the Space Between Memories Known and Unknown” my premiss was grief is a light to guide us to understanding of what was and what is.
+I wanted to put memories driven by grief into perspective.
+There is the time before Donna's diagnosis, during treatment, and the time after death.
+These distinct bands of sediment are revealed on the eroded cliff of my past and current life.
+It is my living history.
+Exposed to the elements of my life to be eroded and shaped.
 Each strata evokes a response that is different from the previous and creates a sum far greater than its parts.

 I did not willing submit to the abuse of grief.
 Grief is the crystal water of an artesian well bubbling up from deep within the love we shared.
 When the waters of grief pool on the surface it becomes a nutrient rich medium that takes on a life of its own.
-The primary nutrient for grief are memories real, imagined, held, seen, and spoken.
-For me the memories appear as random reflections in the water that take me back.
+The primary nutrient offered by that pooled grief are memories real, imagined, held, seen, and spoken.
+For me the memories appear as random reflections in the water that take me back and push me forward.
 Collectively they drive an understanding that was not there previously.
-Grief has a life and will of its own and begins with love.

 What is love?
-In no way shape or form is this a treatise on love.
 I went back to Plato’s thoughts on love from his Symposium.
 I found this review, Plato’s theory of Love: Rationality as Passion by Lydia Amir.
 From Plato on, all human thought about love repeats in some form or another.
 I know that sounds cynical and reductive.

 Amir's key points on Plato’s idea of love are: